 Open Integrate > Transform data.

 In the Transformations window, select New transformation.

 The new transformation opens in the transformation editor.

 On the Recipe tab, enter a transformation name using the pencil icon and select the desired destination resource type.

 In the SQL editor, specify the Spark SQL query to select the RAW data you want to transform and to specify how it should be transformed.

 See Writing SQL queries for tips on how to read data from RAW tables and other CDF resource types.

-You can configure the preview limit to change the maximum number of rows to read from data sources when previewing the results of your query.
+You can configure the source limit to change the maximum number of rows to read from data sources when previewing the results of your query.
 Note that even if you set this to All, there is still a final limit of 10,000 rows that will be displayed in the results view.

-Click Run query to preview the query results.
+Click Preview to preview the query results.